SAP-archive/fundamental-vue/NEW_COMPONENT/NEW_COMPONENT.md

 Key points:

-- `componentName('flower')` is used to create the name for your component.
-By convention the string passed to `componentName` should be in kebab-case and without any prefix. `componentName` will add the prefix for you.
+- `componentName('Flower')` is used to create the name for your component.
+By convention the string passed to `componentName` should be in CamelCase, starting with an uppercase letter and without any prefix. `componentName` will add the prefix for you.
 - In order to improve interoperability default exports for components are avoided.
 - `@Prop` iVars are suffixed with `!` in order to silence the compiler (false positive).